 Since 2019, “Composable” has been the buzzword and perceived silver bullet to answer this question, but very few organizations fully understand its implications.
 Many immediately get drawn into the vendor/platform discussion (hype) and head down the path of trying to architect the perfect platform; a Composable DXP.
 However, a more important focus should be on the business’ capabilities, good and bad, current, and future.

-Leaders need to take an honest look and do a gut-check, which means digging into the weeds of their organization to gain an acute understanding of how its business functions in its industry compared to its competitors, market trends, product innovations - both in and outside its industry, environmental, and other factors that may impact what the business requires to progress or needs to prepare for.
+Leaders need to take an honest look and do a gut-check, which means digging into the weeds of their organization to gain an acute understanding of how its business functions in its industry compared to its competitors, market trends, product innovations (both in and outside its industry), environmental, and other factors that may impact what the business requires to progress or needs to prepare for down the road.

 Sometimes, your processes need to change more than your tech stack and that’s where experienced consultants come in.
 They help you take a step back from the technology hype and buzzwords to focus on what’s really going to drive your business and digital transformation forward quickly and accurately.
 At Konabos we use a "5P" process to help guide our customers.
 Starting with Purpose, we make determining a Platform the final phase in the process.

 In 2020 at a Gartner Symposium, keynote Daryl Plummer, Distinguished VP Analyst said, “Composable business is a natural acceleration of the digital business that you live every day.
 It allows us to deliver the resilience and agility that these interesting times demand.”
 (Gartner Symposium IT/Xpo® Keynote)

 Daryl Plummer also identified four principles of a composable business:

 In 2021, Sitecore began accelerating its pivot to a composable architecture with four key acquisitions: